shaquille-tech/To-DO-List/README.md

 ![Imgur](https://i.imgur.com/pydvrO7.jpg)

 ## Entity Relationship Diagram
-Due to time constaraints, I went down a more simplistic route and made one table in the database which has all the necessary data for the to do list
+Due to time constaraints, I went down a more simplistic route and made one table in the database, which has all the necessary data for the to do list.
 ![Imgur](https://i.imgur.com/O7O0yPB.jpg)

 ## Risk Assessment